-- Reserve 10.10.0.30 for the first access point and use AP-Office for the device name; reserve 10.10.0.31 for the other access point and use AP-Grand-Hall for the device name. - Reserve 10.10.0.50 for the IP-controlled studio security system, its MAC address is D4:85:9D:4B:24:43, and use Studio-Security for the device name.
+Reserve 10.10.0.30 for the first access point and use AP-Office for the device name; reserve 10.10.0.31 for the other access point and use AP-Grand-Hall for the device name.

 IMPORTANT: After you reserve the addresses, you will again have to power cycle all of your network devices.
 You will temporarily lose your Internet connection (approximately 3-5 minutes).